 That massive chorus.

+I almost think Jack should have named this pedal the Echosorus since the huge chorus is such a big part of the sound.
 The modulation from three, separate LFOs slowly moving the delays and reverb at different speeds from the dry—puts all four signals slightly off pitch from each other.
 The repeats are also off-pitch from the delay, adding more complexity and melting the effect of the Ambience into an ever-thickening stew of multi-layed chorus.
 Since the two delays are always on, a chorus-like effect is always on as well, with no control for the LFO speeds.
 But they’re fixed to work dreamily together.

 All three knobs on the Ambience play a role in controlling the chorus.
 With both the Decay and the Span knob at 7a, you’ll get a straight and slow old-school chorus with no delay or reverb.
 Unlike other old-school choruses that rely on a mix of the dry and wet signal to create the chorus effect, Ambience’s two delays create a chorus effect on their own.
 So with the Span and Decay knobs at 7a, the Level knob then acts as a blend control for the chorus effect, something the legendary choruses lack.